VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 <h1><a id="Intermission-HaurchefantRewind">Intermission - Haurchefant Rewind</a></h1>

 <div class="guideSection" markdown="1">

-You'll be teleported back in time to **Plannar Imprisonment** from Phase 1.
+You jump into the Delorean and get teleported back in time to **Plannar Imprisonment** from Phase 1.
 Except this time, the Tank LB3 is ready to save *Haurchefant*.
 If *Haurchefant* still dies, the fight will loop back into Phase 2.

 ___